 There is no certainty that the Company will pay dividends on the shares.
 Nor is there any certainty about the size of a dividend payment.
-The distribution and size of dividends are decided by the Company's Management Board and Council and are, ultimately, at the discretion of the general meeting of the Company's shareholders.
+The distribution and size of dividends are decided by the Company's management board and supervisory council and are, ultimately, at the discretion of the general meeting of the Company's shareholders.
 Dividend distributions depend on the Company's unrestricted cash funds and estimated cash needs, the Group's financial performance and financial position, any restrictive covenants provided in the Company's loan agreements and other factors.